 This fast-growing, aquatic plant forms large mats that shade out native aquatic vegetation and has the ability to completely dominate surface waters.
 It reduces oxygen levels for fish and encourages sedimentation by restricting silt movement.
 Hard, pointy seeds can penetrate shoe leather if stepped on.

-Green, feather-like, submersed leaves on the underwater portion of the stem are featherlike and paired (and considered by some to be modified roots).
+Leaves: Float on the surface forming a rosette and are waxy, triangular and toothed.
+Green, feather-like, submersed leaves on the underwater portion of the stem are paired and are considered by some to be modified roots.

 Flowers: The inconspicuous flowers with their four white petals, each about 1/3 inch long, are borne singly on erect stalks located in the central area of the leafy rosette.
-Blooms mid to late July and continues until frost.
+Blooms occur in mid to late July and continues until frost.

 For more information:

 - New York Sate Invasive Species Information http://www.nyis.info/index.php?action=invasive_detail&id=39

 Title photo: Erica Burgeson taken by Katie Little, The Nature Conservancy.

 bottom (illustrated)photo, http://www.goodyearlakeny.org/our-lake.html

 Petioles photo: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.

 Flower photo: Ohsaka City University Botanical Garden, http://flowers.la.coocan.jp/Lythraceae/Trapa%20natans%20quadrispinosa.htm